cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 I use `rclone` as the [storage engine](https://kopia.io/docs/reference/command-line/common/repository-connect-rclone/) for Kopia.
 `rclone` supports a wide variety of cloud storage providers, including OneDrive, Google Drive, SharePoint, S3, and many more.
-In the appendix, I'll explain how to use a dedicated `Document Library` inside a `SharePoint Communication Site` as offsite backup storage.
+In the [appendix](#dedicated-sharepoint-team-site-as-offsite-backup-storage), I'll explain how to use a `Document Library` inside a dedicated `SharePoint Team Site` as offsite backup storage.
 For other offsite locations, consult the [Rclone](https://rclone.org/) documentation.

 Set it up locally on your workstation machine first.